ymehili/AREA/docs/product-requirements-document.md

 1. A new database table (e.g., `AREAs`) is created to store the automations.
 It must link a user ID to a specific trigger `Action` and a specific `REAction`.
 2. The backend provides a protected endpoint (e.g., `/areas`) that allows a user to `POST` a new AREA configuration, which is then saved to the database.
 3. The backend provides a protected endpoint to `GET` a list of all AREAs created by the authenticated user.
-4. The Flutter frontend's Dashboard page is updated to call the `GET` endpoint and display a list of the user's created AREAs.
+4. The client application (web/mobile) frontend's Dashboard page is updated to call the `GET` endpoint and display a list of the user's created AREAs.
 5. Each AREA displayed in the list has an option to enable/disable or delete it.

 #### Story 3.4: Implement the Core Automation Engine (Backend)